egremyb/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

   labels:
     - "traefik.enable=true"
 ```
-Some explanation on the service config :
+Some explanations on the service config :
 ```
 image: portainer/portainer
 ```